How to Coach Sales Reps

 Why talk about sales leads and opportunities in the abstract trying to remember what happened on the calls when you can review parts of the game film together?

 There you have it.
 The ultimate sales coaching process.
 If you do the above every week, I promise your sales force will achieve breakthrough performance.
 You’ll have greater consistency in execution which will lead to hitting your numbers consistently.

-What do you think?
+What do you think of my process on how to coach sales reps?
 What did I miss?
 What would you take out?
 Comment below to get the conversation started.
 Sales is our craft.
 It’s time to take it seriously.
 Study sales.
 Give it the respect it deserves.